Derek Matthews

 Norman Derek Matthews, OBE (19 March 1922 – 21 July 1976) was a British colonial administrator and diplomat.
 He was Governor of Montserrat from 1974 until his death in 1976.

+Biography

-After service in the Royal Navy from 1940 to 1946, Matthews served as a colonial administrator in Nyasaland from 1946 to 1964.
-From 1964 to 1967 he was a Permanent Secretary in the Government of Malawi.
-He joined the Foreign and Commonwealth Office in 1967.
+The son of ophthalmic surgeon Dr Horatio Matthews and of Mrs Ruth Fryer Matthews, Derek Matthews was educated at Epsom College and the University of London.
+After service in the Royal Navy from 1940 to 1946, Matthews joined the Colonial Service (later Her Majesty's Overseas Civil Service) and served in Nyasaland from 1946 until 1964.
+From 1964 to 1967 he was a Permanent Secretary of the Ministry of Development and Planning in the Government of Malawi.
+He was appointed an OBE in 1963.

+He joined the Foreign and Commonwealth Office in 1967 as a temporary officer, then became established in 1972.
+After serving as acting governor for three months in that year, he was appointed Governor of Montserrat in June 1974.
+He died of a heart attack at Government House in Plymouth, Montserrat, two years later.